boltops-tools/ufo-docs/_docs/contributing.md

 title: Contributing
 ---

 Hi there!
-Interested in contributing to Ufo?
+Interested in contributing to UFO?
 We'd love your help.
-Ufo is an open source project, built one contribution at a time by users like you.
+UFO is an open source project, built one contribution at a time by users like you.

 ## Where to get help or report a problem